 How does the Yonex Xi differ from the Ai or DR 98?
 You can read the TW review and find out, but I can already tell you it’s a stiffer and less nuanced experience than both the Ai and the DR 98.
 What Yonex did with the well-reviewed Ai 98 was that they changed the feel completely and created a more responsive, more flexible racquet that still had decent stability.
 But no matter if the Xi, DR or Ai is the better of the bunch, when a pro starts playing and liking a racquet, they’re very unlikely to switch.
 There are only a few players that seem to change their racquets from time to time.
 One of them is Fernando Verdasco, who seems to try a new setup every year, but if you look at for example Andy Murray he’s used the same racquet throughout most of his pro career (PT57A in 16×19 string pattern) and I would say that’s the far more common scenario.

 One of Kyrgios’s used racquets was recently on sale on Stringforum, the racquetholic website number one, for a whopping 3000 USD!
-It has a leather grip (I would guess some silicone in the handle), weighs 343 grams and surely has lead under the bumper.
+It has a leather grip (I would guess some silicone in the handle), weighs 343 grams and has lead under the bumper at 10 and 2 o’clock.
 What strings does he use?
 Some think it’s a painted Luxilon ALU power, others the Yonex Poly Tour Pro.

 Will you play better with a pro stick like Nick’s?
 Sorry, but I doubt it.
 Pro sticks are usually ex-retail models with silicone in the handle and some lead under the bumper.
 Stuff you can add to your own frames without much hassle and money wasted.
 And if you do play better with a pro stock racquet, it’s probably for some purely mental reason making you able to summon the spirit of the player through your racquet (and good luck with that you nutcase!).